Why Original Paint is so Desirable

 The goal here is not to put down the refinishing industry – they do an incredible job considering what they have to work with.
 Unlike the manufacturer, they aren’t worried about ensuring the thinnest coat possible, nor are they under a rushed factory setting.
 And while this article emphasizes strength and longevity, most body shops who put the time in are easily capable of producing a far more beautiful finish than what comes out of the factory.
 Unfortunately, many insurance repairs don’t see this level of dedication, and the quality shows.

-The goal in the end is to shine a brighter spotlight on the cars wearing their original paint.
+In the end, the goal is to shine a brighter spotlight on the cars wearing their original paint.
 It’s a guarantee – not a gamble – that a re-painted car will chip easier, offer less scratch resistance, and wear at a faster rate than the factory paint job ever could.
 So, collectors – you aren’t just chasing the factory finish for its originality – you are after it’s strength, uniformity, and longevity.

 Other articles you may enjoy: